Sugar substitutes – xylitol explained

 What is xylitol?

-Xylitol is a naturally present substance found in the fibres of many fruits and vegetables and can be made in small amounts by the body.
-While it can be sourced from carbohydrate molecules (called polysaccharides) in the cell walls of birch and beech trees, rice, oat, wheat and cotton husks, the main source of xylitol for commercial use is corn cobs.
-Once extracted and processed, you're left with a white, crystalline powder that looks like sugar.
-It has the same sweetness as sugar and has become a popular sweetner in food and health products.
+Xylitol is a natural substance found in the fibres of a number of fruit and vegetables and can also be made in small amounts by the body.
+While it can be sourced from carbohydrate molecules (called polysaccharides) in the cell walls of birch and beech trees, rice, oat, wheat and cotton husks, the main source of xylitol for commercial use is from corn cobs.
+Once extracted and processed, you are left with a white, crystalline powder that looks a little like sugar.
+It has the same sweetness as sugar and has become a popular sweetener in food and health products.

 How can it be used?

-Xylitol has a low GI value of 12, meaning it has little effect on blood sugar levels and insulin.
-It is therefore seen as a useful alternative for diabetics.
+Xylitol has a low glycaemic index (GI) value of 12, meaning it has little effect on blood sugar levels and insulin.
+It is therefore seen as a useful sugar alternative for diabetics.
 It contains only 2.4 calories per gram and is slowly absorbed.
 It is partly digested by the liver and then travels to the intestinal tract, where it is broken down further.

-Xylitol, with its low GI value of 12, is broken down slowly, indicating that it does not cause a spike in blood sugar or insulin levels and may be helpful in reducing sugar cravings.
+With its low GI, xylitol is broken down slowly, which means it doesn’t cause a spike in blood sugar or insulin levels and may be helpful in reducing sugar cravings.

 Xylitol may be better for dental health compared to consuming large amounts of sugar, however, it is still a sweetener and as with other sugar alternatives, too much is not recommended.
-The best way to control dental cavities and sugar cravings is to avoid excess sugar and aim for a balanced diet.
+The best way to control dental cavities and sugar cravings is to avoid excess sugar and to enjoy a varied, balanced diet.